utdk/simplesamlphp_auth/README.md

    If you are on a shared host or a machine that you cannot install memcache on then consider using the sql handler (store.type => 'sql').

-2) You must have installed Composer Manager and allowed it to download the simplesamlphp libraries.
+2) You must have installed Composer Manager (https://www.drupal.org/project/composer_manager) and allowed it to download the simplesamlphp libraries.
+See README.txt in the composer_manager module for installation instructions.

 -- INSTALLATION --